kubernetes/kubernetes/docs/design/control-plane-resilience.md

-Some amount of confusion exists around how we currently, and in future want to ensure resilience of the Kubernetes (and by implication Ubernetes) control plane.
+Some amount of confusion exists around how we currently, and in future want to ensure resilience of the Kubernetes (and by implication Kubernetes Cluster Federation) control plane.
 This document is an attempt to capture that definitively.
 It covers areas including self-healing, high availability, bootstrapping and recovery.
 Most of the information in this document already exists in the form of github comments,